carallon/pharos-controller-api/sphinx-src/http-api/output.rst

 POST
 ====

 Enable/disable the output of a selected protocol from the controller.
+Action will propagate to all controllers in a project.

 ``POST /api/output``